DataWraith/utility-belt/README.md

 - A few useful **math functions** (`gcd` and `lcm` for now)

-- Functions for calculating **area** of a simple polygon and determining wheter or not a **point is inside of a polygon**.
+- Functions for calculating **area** of a simple polygon and determining whether or not a **point is inside of a polygon**.

 - **Cumulative sum** helpers in 1D (`PrefixSum`) and 2D (`SummedAreaTable`).